 Once you’ve registered, you will need to start keeping records.
 Each time you foster a child you will need to keep a record of their age and the exact dates you looked after them, along with any extra payments and details you may need.

 When you’re self-employed, you are responsible for paying your own taxes.
 This means you’ll be required to fill out a self-assessment tax return form each year.
-The deadline for completing and returning this form are:
+The purpose of this form is to calculate your earnings over the previous year and the amount of tax you owe or if you are due a refund.
+The deadlines for completing and returning this form are:

 Currently, everyone who is registered as self-employed can earn up to £10,000 without being taxed.
 Through the Qualifying Care Relief scheme, this tax-free threshold can increase significantly.

 The amount of tax relief you receive will depend upon the number of children fostered during the tax year, their ages and the length of the placements.
 Typically, if you foster a child under the age of 11, up to £200 per week is tax-free income; for children over 11, £250 per week is tax-free.
 Please check how your tax relief is calculated and other details on the HMRC website.
 As a carer with the National Fostering Group, you can always get in touch with your local team to ask questions.